acrawford73/urlshortener/deploy/configuration.md

 The CAA record is for whitelisting 'letsencrypt.com'.
 Settings:

 - Hostname = @
-- Authority Granted For = psinergy.link (your domain)
+- Authority Granted For = letsencrypt.com
 - Tag = issue
 - Flags = 0
 - TTL = 3600 (default)